ibmruntimes/vsam.js/README.md

   * The write operation advances the cursor by one record length after the newly written record.
   * The write operation will overwrite any existing record with the same key.

-## Finding a record in a vsam file
+## Finding a record in a vsam dataset

 ```js
 vsamObj.find((recordKey, (record, err) => {